I currently have three Accoustics (at this house ;-)).

 This guitar used to have a passive Fishman fitted as I wanted it to be as 'stock' as it could be.
 I used my Trace Elliot TAP1 acoustic pre-amp pedal when amplifying it so having everything 'off board'.
 This was the best option for me as it leaves the guitar as natural as possible - getting a great sound but without having a hole cut in the guitar for the battery housing.

 However, in Feb 18 I fitted an LR Baggs Anthem as they got such good reviews.
-Still no battery hoousing - just a couple of bits stuck on the inside with 3M tape!
+Still no battery housing - just a couple of bits stuck on the inside with 3M tape!
 And the sound is as natural as it can be.
-I haven't used it at a gig yet but with my amp at home the sound coming from the amp sounds just like the guitar, only louder! no Piezo quack!
+Now the sound coming from the amp sounds just like the guitar, only louder! no Piezo quack!

 She has a sitka spruce top with rosewood sides.
 I appreciate that some people don't like the fact that Taylor use plastic binding on these but the wood and the detail are great.